MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ## World Backups

-The editor regularly "auto saves" the world, creating a new [world snapshot](#world-snapshot) that is calls a **backup**.
+The editor regularly "auto saves" the world, creating a new [world snapshot](#world-snapshot) that is called a **backup**.
 You can manually create a snapshot as a via the "Save Backup" option.

 The list of all previous saved snapshots are viewable in the "Backups" menu.
-This menu allows you to see the list of backups, see when background were created, modify the name and description, or to **restore** a backup to be the current snapshot.
+This menu allows you to see the list of backups, see when it was created, modify the name and description, or to **restore** a backup to be the current snapshot.

 For instance, before starting a major change to the world, you could create a backup, and then if you run into issues, you could restore that "safe" backup back to when the world was "unchanged".
 You can also look back into backups to investigate when a certain bug appeared, or to go back and make an [asset](#assets) or copy a [script](#scripting) that you have since modified or deleted.

 !!! tip Source Control
     Currently there is no way to put a whole world into an external source control system, such as git, but it is possible to [put the scripts into source control](#scripts-in-source-control).

+!!! warning Restoring a backup will overwrite the editable version of the world.
+Currently, branching is not available.

 # Instances

-Horizon maybe have multiple *copies* of a world running at the same time.
+Once published, Horizon maybe have multiple *copies* of a world running at the same time.
 For example if the <a href="#maximum-player-count">maximum player count</a> is set to 20 and there are 100 people "in the world" then they would be spread out across *at least* 5 separate copies.
 These copies are called **instances**.

 !!! info Horizon sometimes refers to Instances as "Sessions"
     In all technical documentation, Horizon uses the word *instance*.
 Given that this is a somewhat technical term, it refers to them as **sessions** within the user-facing side of the product.
 For example, a person can "create a new session".